Frequently Asked Personal Injury Questions

 In Maryland, uninsured/underinsured motorist coverage applies in two general situations: (1) Uninsured: the at-fault driver has no liability insurance, and (2) Underinsured: where the at-fault driver has insufficient liability insurance limits (at-fault driver's policy limits are lower than the limits of your uninsured motorist coverage).
 Essentially uninsured/underinsured motorist coverage is insurance coverage that covers your accident just as your liability insurance provides compensation for the people that you might injure through careless driving.
 This coverage typically extends to family members who live with you and anyone who is injured in your vehicle.

 How much is my case worth?
-(FAQ) (Click here for further information on personal injury case valuation)
+(FAQ)

 Predicting the trial value of any Maryland personal injury case is almost impossible.
 There are many factors that can affect the value of a case.
-Your attorney can only give you a very general idea of the value of your case based on cases we have handled with similar injuries and will not be able to predict the specific amount you will receive.
-That said, our lawyers generally are able to give our clients a settlement range that they can reasonably expect after our lawyers have reviewed the client's personal injury case.
+Your attorney can only give you a general idea of the value of your case based on cases we have handled with similar injuries and will not be able to predict the precise amount you will receive.
+That said, our lawyers generally are able to gi

-With respect to the value of your personal injury case if taken to trial by one of Miller and Zois' lawyers or another competent attorney, the results are even more difficult to predict.
+With respect to the value of your personal injury case if taken to trial by one of Miller & Zois’ lawyers or another competent attorney, the results are even harder to predict.
 That value of your case is that value placed on it by six Maryland jurors.
 They decide together how much money to award you for your injuries.
 Accordingly, the value ranges for the exact same injury with similar facts vary widely depending upon who those six jurors are.
 Jurors bring with them, just as all of us do, their own personal biases that can either help or hurt you.

 If you are like many of us, you still want some data, something to give you some idea of what juries are awarding in personal injury cases in Maryland.
-In 2005, a company that analyzes jury verdicts in personal injury cases did a study that found that the nationwide median jury award in a personal injury case was $38,461 and the nationwide plaintiff recovery probability was 55 percent.
-In Maryland personal injury cases, much to the chagrin of Maryland lawyers and their clients, the median compensatory award in personal injury trials was $12,813.
-The good news for Maryland lawyers and their clients is that the plaintiff prevailed in 69% of the cases (as opposed to 55% nationally).
+One study that found that the nationwide median jury award in a personal injury case was $38,461 and the nationwide plaintiff recovery probability was 55 percent.

 What if I am hit by a driver who flees the scene of the accident?
 (FAQ)